Cinnamon + Honey Beeswax Candles

 - Melt your beeswax.
 I used about half a pound to make two candles.
 How much you purchase or use is up to you!
 Know that around one pound of beeswax makes about 4 candles in a standard mason jar.
 To melt, I use an old crockpot, which is where I store all of my beeswax.
 If you don't have this option, you can make a double boiler out of an old vegetable can and a soup pot!
 That way the wax won't harm any of your kitchen tools - it's extremely sticky and difficult to remove.

-- Stick your wicks to the bottoms of the mason jars.
-I placed a little melted wax on mine!
-With your hands, begin to break your cinnamon sticks in half and into smaller pieces.
+- With your hands, begin to break your cinnamon sticks in half and into smaller pieces.
 You want them to fill up the bottom of your candle.
 Begin to place them as you like at the bottom around the wick, being careful not to tilt the wick too much away from center.

-- Slowly begin to pour the beeswax over the tops of the cinnamon sticks.
+- Slowly begin to pour the beeswax over the tops of the cinnamon sticks; pouring slowly will decrease your risk of having air bubbles.
 Fill the jars up until about 1/2 an inch of wick is sticking out.
-This the time to add in your honey.
+This is the time to add in your honey.
 I added about 1 tbsp of honey to each of my candles, but feel free to add as much as you like.
 The honey created an interesting snake shape in the melted wax, which was helpful in realigning my wicks!
 Make sure to keep an eye on your wick so that it is center, or else the candle will burn from one side only!

 - If you want, you can stir the honey around a bit with a wooden stick.
 Let your candle harden - about 20-30 minutes.
 That's it!